 Not My Lucky Day: According to Don Rosa's "The Sign of the Triple Distelfink", his birthday is the one day of the year his lucky streak stops.
 At the story's end, however, this flaw in his luck is removed — much to the chagrin of many readers.

 Donald's eccentric cousin who seems to take on a new obsession every week, but as all of his information on his obsession usually comes from books, TV shows, self-help videos and the like, he often messes up his attempts to apply his "knowledge" and is blissfully unaware of the trouble he causes for everyone around him (especially Donald).
 Despite Fethry's being an American invention, his stories weren't printed in English until relatively recently.
 Instead, he enjoyed popularity in other countries, Brazil going as far as to give him his own solo comic, complete with nephew (just one), girlfriend (she's a long-suffering artist), and superhero alter-ego (The Red Bat, borderline useless).
-He is not part of Barks/Don Rosa canon, though some versions of the Duck family tree do place him there.
+He is not part of Barks/Don Rosa canon, though Executive Meddling made Rosa include Fethry in the Duck family tree for the sake of international readers.

 Cloudcuckoolander: As he might say: "Having your feet on the ground just means you're standing still."